[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 Automating Infrastructure as Code with CloudFormation and Terraform

-So by now, you know that you have a variety of infrastructure as code languages to choose from – with the two most common being AWS CloudFormation and Terraform, but these tools all inevitably bring about new problems that can be difficult to solve.
+So by now, you know that you have a variety of infrastructure as code tools to choose from, with the two most common being AWS CloudFormation and Terraform, but these tools all inevitably bring about new problems that can be difficult to solve.

-Most organizations will initially go down the path of building their own custom tooling or scripts around their IaC deployments but will eventually discover that these custom-built tools often don’t scale, meet compliance requirements, and require overhead to maintain.
-Not to mention the fact that if you’re using multiple IaC languages, you’ll have to build multiple tools yourself or further complicate the existing custom tool you’re attempting to build.
+Most organizations will initially go down the path of building their own custom tooling or scripts around their IaC deployments, but will eventually discover that these custom-built tools often don’t scale, struggle to meet compliance requirements, and carry ongoing maintenance overhead.

 If you want to learn more about Spacelift, create a free account today or book a demo with one of our engineers.